cike44/nixiaoqin-NJU/README.md

-# istin-NJU
+# nixiaoqin
-code of ISTIN of Nanjing University
+code of Ni Xiaoqin